Game development jobs – options & opportunities

 See similar blog posts

-A career in the gaming industry nowadays can imply various professions - after all, with the gamer populations predominantly coming from the 13 to 34-year-old demographic, many of those seeking to get involved in video games and make a career in the gaming industry have grown up playing games.
-Parsing out the various game dev jobs and fragmented positions can be a daunting task - so consider this a kind of primer:
+Game development jobs nowadays can imply various professions.
+After all, the gamer populations predominantly comes from the 13 to 34-year-old demographic.
+Many of those making a career in the gaming industry have grown up playing games.
+Parsing out the various gamedev jobs and fragmented positions can be a daunting task – consider this a kind of primer:

 Usually considered a ‘dream job’ and the de-facto ‘maker of the game’ – a game designer is, roughly speaking, tasked with creating the concepts and blueprints that will eventually make up the game.
 Unfortunately for those that are looking for entry-level jobs within the gaming industry, the game designer might not be the best pick – this position usually demands an extremely thorough and deep understanding of video games, derived from years of experience in playing, examining, and dissecting games and gameplay; as well as – of course – making games!
 With publishers being less and less inclined to take huge risks, it is not surprising that most new entrants in this field are graduates.